The Northman: Post-production

 The film, originally planned to cost around $65 million, ended up costing between $70–90 million to produce.
 Eggers found the editing process to be the most difficult of his career.
 Feedback from test screenings indicated that the film's first act was too slow.
 More feedback showed that audiences found the Old Norse dialogue difficult to understand, which resulted in most of it being replaced in ADR sessions.
 The final cut was eventually approved on November 3, 2021.

 Music

-For the film's score, Eggers brought former Tri Angle record label artists, Robin Carolan and Vessel (Sebastian Gainsborough), for composition and production.
+For the film's score, Eggers brought in former Tri Angle record label artists, Robin Carolan and Vessel (Sebastian Gainsborough), for composition and production.
 They researched extensively on the history of Viking music, including discussions with ethnographer Poul Høxbro, and used instruments based on Nordic folk music, such as tagelharpa, langspil, kravik lyre, and säckpipa.
-They further experimented with the instruments they had, to create that ethnic Nordic sound, which includes the 40-member string ensemble mimicking the sound of an archaic instrument called bullroarer.
+They further experimented with the instruments they had, to create that ethnic Nordic sound, which includes a 40-member string ensemble mimicking the sound of an archaic instrument called bullroarer.

 The score album was released by Back Lot Music on April 15, 2022, and featured 43 tracks.
 On July 1, Sacred Bones Records released the album in CD, vinyl and cassettes.